Supabase Authentication and Authorization in Next.js: Implementation Guide

 Supabase Edge Functions are perfect for integrating third-party services like Permit.io.
 We’ll use them to enforce our ReBAC rules at runtime by checking whether users are allowed to perform specific actions on polls.

-Initialise Supabase in your project and create three different functions using the supabase functions new
+Initialise Supabase in your project and create three different functions using the supabase functions new command.
+These will be the starting point for your functions:

 npx supabase init